Kresko Assets

 Here are a few common use-cases:

-krFactor is a premium that is applied to the collateral requirement for borrowers and it is higher for riskier assets.
+kFactor is a premium applied to the collateral required for borrowing, it is higher for riskier Kresko Assets.

-Given a Kresko Asset a, krFactor can be represented as:
+Given a Kresko Asset a, kFactor can be represented as:

-Additionally, krFactor can be used to encourage (i.e., by setting low krFactor) or discourage (i.e., by setting high krFactor) borrowing of certain Kresko Assets based on the needs of the protocol.
+Additionally, kFactor can be used to encourage (i.e., by setting low kFactor) or discourage (i.e., by setting high kFactor) borrowing of certain Kresko Assets based on the needs of the protocol.

 A configurable parameter for each Kresko Asset which is used to deduct a fee when borrowing Kresko Assets.
 This fee is taken from the collateral deposits in Last In-First Out order and is transferred to the fee recipient address set in the protocol.